aakash-kori/aakash-kori.github.io/_posts/2020-2-15-summary-write-an-excellent-programming-blog.md

 tags: ["writing", "articles"]
 desc: This article tries to summaries "Write An Excellent Programming Blog"
 ---
-I came across a Article the other day.
-It was titled ["Write An Excellent Programming Blog"](http://bit.ly/excellent-blog).
-This inspired me to start writing blogs.
-So I will start my blog by summarizing it.
+The article ["Write An Excellent Programming Blog"](http://bit.ly/excellent-blog) talks about how to write article.
+It categories articles, and details about how to write articles for given categories.
+This helps in providing guidelines for beginners to write articles.

 ## Type of articles
 1. story